Neutron-star seismology with realistic, finite-temperature nuclear matter: Conclusions

-Additionally, the oscillation modes depend on thermodynamic derivatives---such as the first partial derivatives of $p = p(T, n_\text{b}, Y_\text{e})$---that are not often explicitly provided in equation-of-state tables.
+Additionally, the oscillation modes depend on thermodynamic derivatives---such as the first partial derivatives of $p = p(T, n_\text{b}, Y_\text{e})$.
+Even in the cases where this information is provided in the equation-of-state table, it is likely obtained numerically, since the models do not lend themselves to analytical forms.
 When this is the case, numerical differentiation is the only option.
 We determined this information by interpolating the quantities using splines and used the spline coefficients to estimate the derivatives.
 As can be seen in Fig.~\ref{fig:Profiles}, this gives rise to singular features in the neutron-star profile, which leave their mark on the oscillation spectrum.
+Along this vein, there have been some welcome attempts to generate analytical representations for thermal \cite{2019ApJ...875...12R,2024PhRvC.109e5202L} and compositional features \cite{2024PhRvD.109j3022S}.
 With the goal of conducting reliable neutron-star asteroseismology in the era of precision astronomy, these are important issues to address.